-A three-time winner of the George Polk Award and a three-time finalist for the Pulitzer Prize, he joined The Washington Post’s investigative projects team in 1999.
-He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary and drug experiments conducted on children in the developing world.
+Stephens joined The Washington Post’s investigative projects team in 1999.
+He has written extensively on presidential politics, political corruption, the war against terrorism, Afghan reconstruction, the federal judiciary, and drug experiments conducted on children in the developing world.

-Since 2014, Stephens has led the university’s Walter Lord Society, a public affairs discussion group.
+Since 2014, Stephens has led the University’s Walter Lord Society, a public affairs discussion group.
 In 2016, he was named Faculty in Residence at Mathey College.
-His courses include Investigative Journalism, Global Reporting and The Media in America.